-In 2010 Koza began a cycle of albums with his new ensembled Rogue Valley and performance at the historic Fitzgerald Theater in St. Paul.
+In 2010 Koza began a cycle of albums with his new ensemble Rogue Valley with a performance at the historic Fitzgerald Theater in St. Paul.
 Beginning with the Spring release Crater Lake, Koza and the band released four full length albums in one year, each released timed for a season.
 The Summer and Autumn albums, The Bookseller’s House and Geese in the Flyway followed and the project culminated in April of 2011 with False Floors in a multimedia dance/video/music performance at the Varsity Theater in Minneapolis.

 Lately, Koza has utilized his role as a musician in educational and outreach opportunities.
 During the winter of 2013, Koza was artist in residence and produced a performance with the Hopkins High School Orchestra.
 Later that year through the aid of grant funding, Koza and Rogue Valley spent a week in Koochiching County visiting schools and engaging with students before performing at the Backus Community Center in International Falls.
 Additionally, Koza is a regular guest musician and lecturer at McNally Smith College of Music in St. Paul and at the Institute of Production and Recording in Minneapolis.

 Over the last several years, Koza and his band Rogue Valley have released a total of nine albums and EP’s.
 In addition to writing and recording his own music, Koza is also involved with co-writing and arranging songs with other artists, and is exploring commercial and film opportunities.
 Koza’s songs have been featured on numerous television shows including ABC’s Cougartown; MTV’s Jersey Shore and Matt & Kim; and CBS’s 2013 Superbowl pregame show.
-International musicblog Americana UK gave Koza’s most recent solo release, The Dark, Delirious Morning, 9 out of 10 stars, calling it “an unpretentious little masterpiece.”
+International musicblog Americana UK gave Koza’s 2008 solo release, The Dark, Delirious Morning, 9 out of 10 stars, calling it “an unpretentious little masterpiece.”
 In Fall of 2014, Koza released his latest solo record, In Real Time, and embarked on a national tour in support of his album with indie pop singer-songwriter Ingrid Michaelson.